top of page

 Manufacturing Quality and Latent Defect Risks

-Many battery manufacturing incidents are ultimately traced back to latent defects introduced earlier in the process.
-Contamination, inconsistent bonding or welding, mechanical damage, or process variability may not be detected immediately but can contribute to failure during formation or later stages.
+Many battery manufacturing incidents can be traced back to latent defects introduced earlier in the process.
+Contamination, inconsistent bonding or welding, mechanical damage, or process variability may not be detected immediately.
+However, these issues can contribute to failure during formation or later stages.

 Potential PHA-identified risks include: